openglbook/openglbook.com/_includes/chapter-4-content.md

 \\)
 </span>

-The first three column vectors contain the x-, y-, and z-axes’ transformations respectively, while the last column vector contains the translation, which we’ll explore further below.
+The first three column vectors contain the x-, y-, and z-axes' transformations respectively, while the last column vector contains the translation, which we'll explore further below.

 In our programs, we represent matrices with the structure `Matrix`, which